Steven Hill

-Steven Hill (born Solomon Krakovsky; שלמה קראַקאָווסקי; February 24, 1922 – August 23, 2016) was an American actor.
+Steven Hill, also known as Steve Hill, (born Solomon Krakovsky; שלמה קראַקאָווסקי; February 24, 1922 – August 23, 2016) was an American actor.
 He is best known for his television roles as district attorney Adam Schiff on the NBC television drama series Law & Order (1990–2000) and Dan Briggs on the CBS action television series Mission: Impossible (1966–1967).
 For the former, he received two nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

-His film roles include The Goddess (1958), A Child Is Waiting (1963), The Slender Thread (1965), Yentl (1983), Raw Deal (1986), Running on Empty (1988), Billy Bathgate (1991), and The Firm (1993).
+His film roles include The Goddess (1958), A Child Is Waiting (1963), The Slender Thread (1965), Yentl (1983), Legal Eagles (1986), Raw Deal (1986), Running on Empty (1988), Billy Bathgate (1991), and The Firm (1993).

 Early life

-Hill was born Solomon Krakovsky in Seattle, Washington, to Russian Jewish immigrants.
-His father owned a furniture store.
-He decided to become an actor at age six when he played the lead in The Pied Piper of Hamelin.
+Hill was born Solomon Krakovsky in Seattle, Washington, to Yiddish-speaking immigrants from the Russian Empire, Hill Krakovsky (born Chrakovsky; 1888–1975) and Lena Rosen (1898–1999).
+His father, who owned a furniture store, emigrated from Dmytrivka, Ukraine.
+He had a brother, Charles, and two sisters, Ruth and Jo Ann.
+Known as Sol, he decided to become an actor at age six when he played the lead in The Pied Piper of Hamelin.

-After graduating from Garfield High School in 1939, Hill (known at the time as Sol Krakovsky) attended the University of Washington and served four years in the United States Navy during World War II.
+After graduating from Garfield High School in 1939, Hill attended the University of Washington and served four years in the United States Navy during World War II.
 He graduated from the University of Washington and moved first to Chicago and then to New York City to pursue an acting career.

 Career

 Debut

 Hill made his first Broadway stage appearance in Ben Hecht's A Flag Is Born in 1946, which also featured a young Marlon Brando.
 Hill said that his big break came when he landed a small part in the hit Broadway show Mister Roberts.
 "The director, Joshua Logan, thought I had some ability, and he let me create one of the scenes," said Hill.
-"So, I improvised dialog and it went in the show.
+"So, I improvised a dialog, and it went in the show.
 That was my first endorsement.
 It gave me tremendous encouragement to stay in the business."
 Hill said this was a thrilling time in his life when, fresh out of the Navy, he played the hapless sailor Stefanowski.
 "You could almost smell it from the very first reading that took place; this is going to be an overwhelming hit," said Hill.
 "We all felt it and experienced it and were convinced of it, and we were riding the crest of a wave from the very first day of rehearsals."